RomarioT/CENG355/README.md

 #
 # 1) How To Configure Project Files

-      Android application is store in FourOneSix Player-master Folder.
-      First download and install the application on an andorid device.
+      First download and install the Android Applciation stored in the Master folder.
       Download the python file (FourOneSixSound.py) onto a raspberry pi.

-#
+      Install the android application.
+      Install the Python code on the raspberry pi.

+# 2) Operation Of The Applications